Ecommerce personalization: Strategies + examples for 2025

 A personalized shopping experience is a proven way to make your customers feel special, resulting in high customer retention and loyalty.

-But when your brand has a sea of products, it becomes increasingly difficult for your customers to find the right fit based on their preferences.
+But when your brand offers a wide range of products, it becomes increasingly difficult for customers to find the right fit based on their preferences.

 Ecommerce personalization strategies are no longer expensive in-house solutions only reserved for the bigger market players.